balancer/scaffold-balancer-v3/README.md

 For the example factory contract we are working with, we have no pause manager, no hooks, and do not support "custom" liquidity provision or removal.

-Finally, the `create()` function ends by calling `_registerPoolWithFactory(newPool)` which registers the new pool with the respective factory.
+Finally, the `create()` function ends by calling `_registerPoolWithFactory(newPool)` (as seen [here](https://github.com/Dev-Rel-as-a-Service/scaffold-balancer-v3/blob/1bb9e662e1f94bba7f30b7ad2a50bcee17ad9232/packages/foundry/contracts/CustomPoolFactoryExample.sol#L72)) which registers the new pool with the respective factory.
 This is done for accounting purposes, amongst other reasons.

 > NOTE: like all other contracts and scripts within this repo, one must adjust aspects within this smart contract when creating their own type of custom pool.